dojo/cli-build-webpack/README.md

 configuration in the project's `.dojorc` file.
 `.dojorc` is a JSON file that contains configuration for Dojo 2 CLI tasks.
 Configuration for the `dojo build` task can be provided under the
 `build-webpack` property.
-Configuration for external dependencies can be provided under the `externals` property of the `build-webpack` config.

-`externals` is an object, with two allowed properties.
+Configuration for external dependencies can be provided under the `externals` property of the `build-webpack` config. `externals` is an object with two allowed properties:

- `outputPath`: An optional property specifying an output path to which files should be copied.
+* `outputPath`: An optional property specifying an output path to which files should be copied.

- `dependencies`: A required array that defines which modules should be loaded via the external loader, and what files should be included in the build.
+* `dependencies`: A required array that defines which modules should be loaded via the external loader, and what files should be included in the build.
 Each entry can be one of two types:
-* A string.
-In this case the entry simply indicates that this path, and any children of this path, should be loaded via the external loader
+ * A string that indicates that this path, and any children of this path, should be loaded via the external loader
  * An object that provides additional configuration for dependencies that need to be copied into the built application.
 This object has the following properties:

  | Property | Type | optional | Description |
  | -------- | ---- | -------- | ----------- |